learning-zone/angular-basics/notes/angular.md

 Zone.js is an execution context that helps developers intercept and keep track of async operations.
 Zone works on the concept of associating each operation with a zone.
 Each zone can fork and create a child zone with a different context, no limits.
 Inside a zone, async operations are captured using different APIs, so that the developer can decide what to do with the interceptions.

+`Zone` and `NgZone` are used to automatically trigger change detection as a result of async operations.
+But since change detection is a separate mechanism it can successfully work without Zone and NgZone.

 #### Q. What is IVY Renderer?
 Is it supported by Angular 7?
 *TODO*
 #### Q. What is auxiliary routes in angular 7